hashicorp/vault-benchmark/examples/secret-cassandra.md

   as part of the host URI.
 Defaults to Cassandra's default transport port, 9042.
 - `protocol_version` `(int: 2)` – Specifies the CQL protocol version to use.
-- `username` `(string: <required>)` – Specifies the username to use for superuser access.i This can also be provided via the `VAULT_BENCHMARK_CASSANDRADB_USERNAME` environment variable.
+- `username` `(string: <required>)` – Specifies the username to use for superuser access.
+This can also be provided via the `VAULT_BENCHMARK_CASSANDRADB_USERNAME` environment variable.
 - `password` `(string: <required>)` – Specifies the password corresponding to the given username.
 This can also be provided via the `VAULT_BENCHMARK_CASSANDRADB_PASSWORD` environment variable.
 - `tls` `(bool: true)` – Specifies whether to use TLS when connecting to